bulatb/yuno/README.md

 Running tests
 -------------
 **Usage note:** For brevity, previous examples have assumed there was a PATH entry or alias named `yuno` for `yuno.py`.
 While it's nicer to type and makes commands look cleaner, the examples here are written out in full for easy copy-pasting.
 Aliases are available in [Bash](http://www.thegeekstuff.com/2010/04/unix-bash-alias-examples/) (Linux, OS X), [Windows](http://devblog.point2.com/2010/05/14/setup-persistent-aliases-macros-in-windows-command-prompt-cmd-exe-using-doskey/), and most other shells.

+To run Yuno directly as `yuno.py` on non-Windows machines, you may need to make it executable:

+    $ chmod +x /your/project/yuno/yuno.py

 ### Signatures